-- We welcome our newest faculty member, Professor Shijia Pan, who is joining UC Merced in Fall 2019.
-Professor Pan has a Ph.D. in Electronic and Computer Engineering from the Carnegie Mellon University Silicon Valley, and a bachelor's degree in Engineering and Computer Science from the University of Science and Technology of China.
+- We welcome our newest faculty member, Prof. Shijia Pan, who is joining UC Merced in Fall 2019.
+Prof. Pan has a Ph.D. in Electronic and Computer Engineering from the Carnegie Mellon University Silicon Valley, and a bachelor's degree in Engineering and Computer Science from the University of Science and Technology of China.
 Her areas of research are on ubiquitous computing, mobile sensing systems, ambient structural vibration sensing, objects as sensors.

 - Prof. Ahmed Sabbir Arif received the Michael A. J. Sweeney Best Paper Award at Graphics Interface - the 45th Annual Conference on Computer Graphics, Visualization and Human-Computer Interaction (GI 2019).